 The school year is coming to a close very quickly here (::insert me crying::).

-So today I’m sharing a cute & creative project to give a Target gift card to your child’s wonderful teacher!
-This can be easily thrown in her purse so she can be on her merry way. ::sigh of relief::
+So today I’m sharing a cute & creative Teacher Appreciation gift idea to give a Target gift card to your child’s wonderful teacher!
+This can be easily thrown in his/her purse or pocket so she/he can be on their merry way. ::sigh of relief::

 S U P P L I E S N E E D E D: